Commissions Under California Labor Law

-The two major questions that are frequently asked regarding commissions are 1) when is it considered earned and 2) when must a commission based employee be paid for the commissions they have earned.
+The two major questions that are frequently asked regarding commissions are 1) when are they considered earned and 2) when must they be paid.
 Both are reasonable and important questions for anyone whose livelihood depends on receiving commission payments.
 Commissioned sales jobs are hard work, and these employees have rights under California’s wage laws to proper and timely payment of their commissions.

 Under California labor law, if any part of an employee’s pay is based on commissions, there must be an agreement in writing.
 The Labor Code states that: